danielwertheim/mycouch.aspnet.identity/README.md

 Uses [MyCouch - The asynchronous CouchDb and Cloudant client for .Net](https://github.com/danielwertheim/mycouch).

 ## NuGet ##
 MyCouch.AspNet.Identity is distributed via NuGet.
-You can [find the CouchDb package here](https://nuget.org/packages/MyCouch.AspNet.Identity/).
-But basically, in any .Net4.0, .Net4.5 or Windows Store app project, open up the Package manager console, and invoke:
+You can [find the package here](https://nuget.org/packages/MyCouch.AspNet.Identity/).
+But basically, in a ASP.Net MVC5 project using the [ASP.Net Identity 2.1 package](http://www.nuget.org/packages/Microsoft.AspNet.Identity.Core):

     pm:> install-package mycouch.aspnet.identity

 **Please note!** Some users with old versions of NuGet has reported that some dependencies might not be resolved.
 The solution is to update NuGet.

+## Releases ##
+**NOTE!** The stable version 1.0.0 is not backwards compatible as it makes use of `IdentityUser.Email` as `UserName` and `Id`; hence your CouchDB `_id` will not match.
+Also, the views has been reworked.

+Ensure to read the [release notes](https://github.com/danielwertheim/mycouch.aspnet.identity/wiki/release-notes).

+## Usage ##
+The wiki describes usage of the package.

 ## Get up and running with the source ##
 Please note. **No NuGet packages are checked in**.
 If you are using the latest version of NuGet (v2.7.1+) **you should be able to just build and the packages will be restored**.
 If this does not work, you could install the missing NuGet packages using a simple PowerShell script [as covered here](http://danielwertheim.se/2013/08/12/nuget-restore-powershell-vs-rake)